 Remove the Chocolate

-When you notice that your cat has eaten chocolate, immediately remove the remaining pieces and keep them away from your cat.
-Place your cat in a different location so they don’t finish off the rest of the chocolate.
+If you notice that your cat has eaten some, remove the remaining pieces immediately and place your cat in another room.

 Identify the Chocolate